 A student can submit a transcript to their community college for consideration.
 A college that does not participate in the electronic sharing of reverse transfer data still supports students transferring credits towards a degree.

-Why should I be interested in getting an associate degree when I’m already at GMU?
+Why should I be interested in getting an associate degree when I’m already at Mason?

 On average, students that complete associate degrees at community colleges graduate from four-year institutions at a rate 10% higher than their peers who do not earn associate degrees.
 Associate degrees are considered a pivotal milestone for students and can serve as a motivational factor towards bachelor degree completion.